skulpt/skulpt/preface.rst

 teacher.

-*How to Think Like a Computer Scientist* was not just an excellent book, but it had been released under a GNU public license, which meant it could be used freely and modified to meet the needs of its user.
+*How to Think Like a Computer Scientist* was not just an excellent book, but it had been released under the GNU public license, which meant it could be used freely and modified to meet the needs of its user.
 Once I decided to use Python, it occurred to me that I could translate Allen's original Java version of the book into the new language.
 While I would not have been able to write a